onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What if this was the data engine for the global brain - a single unified neural network that makes predictions and prescriptions when prodded about the future?
 With a full trace of thought.

+> "Any company where the world would be better if it didn't exist - we should figure out how to have it not exist." - [Daniel Schmachtenberger](https://youtu.be/JTz4Mncy1u0?t=4245)
+If we dissolve the boundries between companies and merge them into an integrated system with coherent and aligned incentives then there wouldn't be aberrations like trying to induce more demand for (junk) food (that would lead to sickness) than what comes naturally.

 A node-based mode composer - architecting signal computation A single query vs a streaming solution with window functions and whatnot